yash72hours/Modern-Portfolio-Optimization-using-Markowitz-Model/README.md

 # Detailed Explanation of Modern Portfolio Theory (MPT) and the Code Implementation

+The code is used on NIFTY MIDCAP SELECT stocks in this code using 2021 to 2023 data as train set.

 ## Overview of Modern Portfolio Theory (MPT)
 Modern Portfolio Theory (MPT) is a financial theory developed by Harry Markowitz in the 1950s, which aims to maximize portfolio returns for a given amount of risk or minimize risk for a